shitcorp/Extendabot/src/plugins/infinity/README.md

 ### Serve static HTML pages directly from your Discord.
 But it gets better.
 I offer you some variables that you can place inside your HTML, that look like this: {{guildname}} or {{guildowner}}

+## Important:

+#### This was mainly made for dynamic pages that allow you to render in dynamic values.
+I mean you can also use it as a static file server, thats up to you.
+> BUT: no matter what, use a reverse proxy like Apache or what i recommend NGNINX to proxy your traffic from port 443 (SSL) to the port you want your webserver to be running on!

 ## Config: